 Why Potholes Form and How They Impact Road Safety

-Potholes are a common sight on American roads, especially during and after the harsh winter months.
-They’re more than just an annoying bump in the road; they can damage vehicles, disrupt traffic, and create real safety hazards.
+Potholes are a common sight on American roads, especially during and after harsh winter months.
+They’re more than just an annoying bump in a road; they can damage vehicles, disrupt traffic, and create real safety hazards.
 Understanding why potholes form, how they affect vehicles, and why timely repairs are essential can help all of us become more informed drivers and citizens.
-This article dives into the science behind potholes, their impact on road safety, and the importance of repairing them as soon as possible.
+This article dives into science behind potholes, their impact on road safety, and a importance of repairing them as soon as possible.

 Why Do Road Cracks and Dips Form?

-Road surface damage doesn’t happen randomly; it’s the result of specific factors that wear down the road over time.
-Here’s how this damage typically starts and grows:
+Road surface damage does not happen randomly; it is a result of specific factors that wear down pavement over time.
+Here is how that damage typically starts and grows:

 Water Seepage

-Water is one of the biggest culprits.
-When rainwater, snow, or ice seeps into small cracks on the road surface, it weakens the materials underneath.
-Once inside, this water can cause serious damage, especially when temperatures drop and freezing occurs.
+Water is a major culprit.
+When rain, snow, or ice enters small cracks in a road surface, it weakens underlying materials.
+This moisture causes serious harm, especially once temperatures drop and freezing occurs.

-In colder climates, trapped water in road cracks can freeze and expand, which forces the cracks wider.
-When temperatures warm up, the ice melts, leaving weakened gaps.
-This freeze-thaw cycle is one of the primary reasons for road cracks to worsen and turn into holes, especially in the winter.
+In colder climates, trapped water within road cracks freezes and expands, forcing those cracks wider.
+Once temperatures rise again, ice melts, leaving behind weakened gaps.
+This freeze-thaw cycle is a primary reason cracks worsen and become holes, especially in winter.

 Heavy Traffic Loads

-Roads are designed to handle a certain amount of weight, but over time, heavy vehicles like trucks and buses speed up wear and tear.
-On roads with existing cracks, this pressure can break the pavement further, loosening the material until chunks begin to dislodge.
+Roads are designed to handle certain weights, but over time, heavy vehicles like trucks and buses accelerate wear and tear.
+On pavement with existing cracks, this pressure breaks surfaces further, loosening material until chunks come out.

 Poor Drainage

-Roads need proper drainage systems to channel water away from the surface.
-When water is unable to drain, it pools and seeps into cracks, accelerating the damage.
+Roads need proper drainage systems to channel water away from surfaces.
+When water cannot drain, it pools and seeps into cracks, speeding up damage.
 Low-lying areas or spots near curbs where water collects are especially vulnerable.

 Quality of Materials and Construction

-Some cracks are a result of poor road construction or the use of subpar materials.
-A well-constructed road with quality materials can withstand heavy traffic and various weather conditions.
-Roads built with cheaper materials, however, are more prone to cracking and damage.
+Some cracks result from inferior road construction or use of subpar materials.
+A well-built road with quality materials can withstand heavy traffic and various weather conditions.
+Roads made with cheaper materials, however, are more prone to cracking and damage.

 Why Do Road Cracks and Dips Form?